 Housing costs in Gloucester are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Gloucester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Gloucester is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Gloucester who work in office and administrative support (11.76%), sales jobs (10.31%), and management occupations (9.78%).
+Unlike some cities, Gloucester isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gloucester are a mix of both white- and blue-collar jobs.
+Overall, Gloucester is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Gloucester who work in office and administrative support (11.86%), management occupations (10.58%), and sales jobs (9.91%).

 Also of interest is that Gloucester has more people living here who work in computers and math than 95% of the places in the US.